OGRECave/ogre/Docs/13-Notes.md

 ## Bullet Component (since 13.4)

 btOgre was moved into Ogre as the Bullet Component.
 This allows you to just build it as part of Ogre on one hand and on the other hand this ensures that it is integration tested by our CI.

+## RsImage Codec (since 13.6)

+This new Codec internally uses image-rs to load the various formats, which are all implemented in Rust and thus provide memory safety.
+Unfortunately, currently the Rust implementation is slower than the highly optimized C libs that have been around for decades.

 ## HLMS
 The component was removed.
 The RTSS or just plain shaders in Ogre materials are a better way forward.